MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Add-History.md

 ### Example 2: Import and run commands

+This example imports commands from the `History.xml` file, adds them to the current session history, and then runs the commands in the combined history.

 ```powershell
 Import-Clixml c:\temp\history.xml | Add-History -PassThru | ForEach-Object -Process {Invoke-History}
 ```

-This command imports commands from the `History.xml` file, adds them to the current session history, and then runs the commands in the combined history.

 The first command uses the `Import-Clixml` cmdlet to import a command history that was exported to the `History.xml` file.
 The pipeline operator passes the commands to the `Add-History` cmdlet, which